nicbou/nicolasbouliane.com/content/projects/bill-splitter.md

 featured_image: images/screencapture-bills-nicolasbouliane-2019-05-11-17_58_53.png
 ---

 Bill Splitter was a tool I threw together in less than a day to manage shared expenses with my roommates.
 It did its job elegantly for a while.
-I left this project aside after getting my own apartment, but it still remained online to the delight of a dozen people for a few years.
+I left this project aside after getting my own apartment, but it still remained online for a few years to the delight of a dozen users.

 The backend was built with Django.
 The frontend was built with Bootstrap.
 Nothing fancy.